jbaron/cats/README.md

 - Syntax highlighting for over 110 languages (TextMate/Sublime Text.tmlanguage files can be imported).
 - Support for code snippets.
 - Support for refactoring and smart navigation.
-- TypeScript compilation to JavaScript.
+- Very fast TypeScript compilation to JavaScript.
 - Validation of the source code while you are typing.
 - Linter support for TypeScript and JavaScript.
-- Generate API documentation based on the comments in the source code.
+- Documentation generator based on the comments in the source code.
 - Editing features like folding, indentation and code formatting.
 - Running your application from within IDE and using the WebKit debugger to debug.
 - Support for external build systems like Grunt, Jake, Gulp and Makefiles.

+Also the unstable release of CATS has support for the latest features in TypeScript like ES6 support and union types.

 ## Usage